Aleinu: Use in the synagogue

 Aleinu is recited with all the congregants standing.
-One reason for this is noble sentiments are expressed, but also that the first and last letters of the prayer spell עד—"witness"—and it is appropriate for a witness to stand when testifying.
+One reason for this is because it is a declaration of faith that should be done with great fear and awe, but also that the first and last letters of the prayer spell עד ed ("witness") and it is appropriate for the praying person as a witness of God to stand when testifying.

-The original context of this prayer was as part of the middle paragraphs of the Amidah prayer in the mussaf (additional) service on Rosh Hashanah (Jewish New Year), and more specifically in the passage known as Malchuyot (the kingdom of God).
-In this context it includes both paragraphs of the prayer.
-The first paragraph is also included at the equivalent point in the liturgy for Yom Kippur.
+The original context of the prayer was as part of the middle paragraphs of the Amidah in the mussaf (additional) service on Rosh Hashanah, and more specifically in the passage known as Malchuyot (kingships of God).
+In this context, it includes both paragraphs of the prayer.
+The first paragraph is also included at the equivalent point in the liturgy for Yom Kippur during the chazzan's repetition but not during the silent prayer.

-In the Middle Ages varying customs emerged of reciting the first paragraph every day, at the end of either the morning service alone or of all the prayer services for the day.
-In the 16th century the kabbalist Hayim Vital, recording the opinions of Isaac Luria, ruled that both paragraphs should be included in all services, and should end with the verse "on that day the Lord shall be one and His Name one".
+In the Middle Ages, varying customs emerged of reciting the first paragraph every day, at the end of either the morning service alone or of all the prayer services for the day.
+In the 16th century, the kabbalist Hayyim ben Joseph Vital, recording the opinions of Isaac Luria, ruled that both paragraphs should be included in all services, and should end with the verse "on that day the Lord shall be one and His Name one".
 This has been accepted in almost all communities except for the Spanish and Portuguese Jews, who retain the "short Alenu".
-The custom according to some North African prayer books is to recite the second paragraph only at the conclusion of weekday morning services.
+The custom, according to some North African prayer books, is to recite the second paragraph only at the conclusion of weekday morning services.